themanoj0708/Image-encrytion/README.md

-# Image-encrytion
+# Text-encrytion
-A Caesar Ciepher Program for image encryption and pixel manipulation
+A Caesar Ciepher Program for text encryption